 Competing in a Red Bull 3X Qualifier: An Inside Look

-WASHINGTON DC — Wizards in-game host Britt Waters and Sixers in-game host Christian Crosby shared duties of hyping up the crowd at Howard’s Burr Gymnasium. giving the Red Bull 3x event even more of an entertainment feel as both male and female players gathered to compete.
+WASHINGTON DC — Wizards in-game host Britt Waters and Sixers in-game host Christian Crosby shared duties of hyping up the crowd at Howard’s Burr Gymnasium. giving the Red Bull 3x event even more of an entertainment feel as both male and female players gathered to compete in their respective tournaments.

 On the men’s side, the competition remained fierce, though the talent pool was slightly more diverse in background, skill level, and journies to the qualifier.